Talking to Kids About the Coronavirus CrisisEn Español

 Kids worry more when they're kept in the dark

-News of the coronavirus COVID-19 is everywhere, from the front page of all the papers to the playground at school.
-Many parents are wondering how to bring up the epidemic in a way that will be reassuring and not make kids more worried than they already may be.
+As the COVID-19 crisis continues to unfold, many parents are wondering how to talk to children about the impacts of the virus in a way that will be reassuring and not make kids more worried than they already may be.
 Here is some advice from the experts at the Child Mind Institute.

 - Be developmentally appropriate.
 Don’t volunteer too much information, as this may be overwhelming.
-Instead, try to answer your child’s questions.
-Do your best to answer honestly and clearly.
+Instead, try to answer your child’s questions honestly and clearly.
 It’s okay if you can’t answer everything; being available to your child is what matters.

 - Take your cues from your child.
 Invite your child to tell you anything they may have heard about the coronavirus, and how they feel.
 Give them ample opportunity to ask questions.
 You want to be prepared to answer (but not prompt) questions.
 Your goal is to avoid encouraging frightening fantasies.

 - Deal with your own anxiety.
 “When you’re feeling most anxious or panicked, that isn’t the time to talk to your kids about what’s happening with the coronavirus,” warns Dr. Domingues.
-If you notice that you are feeling anxious, take some time to calm down before trying to have a conversation or answer your child’s questions.
+If you’ve just learned news that’s upsetting, or that you worry will upset your child, take some time to calm down before trying to have a conversation or answer your child’s questions.

 - Be reassuring.
-Children are very egocentric, so hearing about the coronavirus on the news may be enough to make them seriously worry that they’ll catch it.
-It’s helpful to reassure your child about how rare the coronavirus actually is (the flu is much more common) and that kids actually seem to have milder symptoms.
+Children are very egocentric, so hearing about the mounting death toll on the news may make them seriously worry that they’ll catch it, especially the coverage of the new syndrome affecting children.
+It’s helpful to reassure your child that very few kids are getting sick, and that they’re unlikely to catch it.